leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

   - companies have a responsibility to educate employees through credentialing
   - **maybe there is an opportunity for a provider to focus on gig economy workers**

-- What are some companies out of left field that might also see opporunities?
+- What are some companies out of left field that might also see opportunities?
   - we're seeing a huge uptick in education marketplaces that need people to provide education for students via tutoring
   - a more macro trend is companies that are creating their own universities, becoming more like a vocational school e.g. a company would train you themselves before you start work
   - another interesting thing is how many students are not reachable by schools